Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 \subsubsection{Optimizing logarithmic scores}

 \citet{hall2007combining} proposed to obtain combining weights by optimizing the logarithmic score \citep{mitchell2005evaluating} as follows:

 where the weights of forecasting combination $\boldsymbol{w_{T+h|T}}=(w_{T+h|T,1},\cdots,w_{T+h|T,N})^{\prime}$.
-This method is reduced from the minimization problem of the Kullback-Leibler information criterion (KLIC) distance between the combined distribution and the true but unknown distribution.
-Optimizing the average historical logarithmic score is the first approach we use to obtain the optimal weights.
+This method is derived from the minimization problem of the Kullback-Leibler information criterion (KLIC) distance between the combined distribution and the true but unknown distribution.
+The initial approach we employ to obtain optimal weights involves optimizing the average historical logarithmic score.